TimStolker/IPASS-LED-matrix-and-Color-sensor/README.md

       #include "tc.h"
       #include "display.hpp"
       ```
-3. Define SAM3XA `#define SAM3XA 1`
-4. Define the pins that you connected to the Arduino Due
+3. Define the pins that you connected to the Arduino Due
    Here is what you should define if you are using the Fritzing layout from layout.png:
       ```C++
       #define P_num 24